-16 Under the assumption that the peak load occurs in August, the right panel of

-17 Figure K.1-32 shows the difference in firm capacity compared to Alternative A. The graphs

-- 18 show that the greatest difference in capacity occurs at the 50% exceedance level and the smallest - 19 at the 99% exceedance level.
-Based on the current CRSP Management Center risk exposure of

-1 10%, the determination of firm capacity for all LTEMP alternatives will also be based on this 2 risk level.
-Note that the results reported in Chapter 4 of the main document also assume a 10% 3 risk level (90% exceedance level) for a peak load that is anticipated to occur in August.
-4 5 However, Western CRSP Management Center staff point out that Western has no 6 obligation to use this criteria when setting future LTF capacity offers to its preference customers.
-7 Western staff also noted that other offices within the Western organization use different critera to 8 establish marketable capacity levels.
-For example, the Desert Southwest (DSW) Office sells its 9 entire available Hoover Dam Powerplant capacity to its customers, and this capacity varies over 10 time.
-As the Hoover Dam Power Resource changes, DSW staff modifies its commitment level accordingly.
-Therefore, Argonne staff encouraged a sensitivity analysis that uses a range of 11 12 exceedance levels.
+Under the assumption that the peak load occurs in August, the right panel of Figure K.1-32 shows the difference in firm capacity compared to Alternative A. The graphs show that the greatest difference in capacity occurs at the 50% exceedance level and the smallest at the 99% exceedance level.
+Based on the current CRSP Management Center risk exposure of 10%, the determination of firm capacity for all LTEMP alternatives will also be based on this risk level.
+Note that the results reported in Chapter 4 of the main document also assume a 10% risk level (90% exceedance level) for a peak load that is anticipated to occur in August.
+However, WAPA has no obligation to use this exceedance level when setting future LTF capacity offers to its preference customers; therefore a sensitivity analysis that uses a range of exceedance levels was conducted.
 The results of the analysis are presented in Section K.1.10.4.

-13 14 The power systems methodology assumes that lost Glen Canyon Dam Powerplant 15 capacity replacement costs due to more stringent operating criteria under an alternative will be 16 assessed at the systems level.
-17 18 Capital costs to build the dam and powerplant were incurred in past.
-Therefore, the 19 economic costs of these past expenditures are treated as sunk investments under all alternatives; 20 that is, economic costs for building the dam and powerplant are set equal to zero because past 21 expenditures cannot be altered.
-Furthermore, it is assumed that any additional capital investment 22 in the dam and powerplant that will be incurred in the future is unaffected by an alternative.
-It 23 therefore follows that capital investment differences among alternatives is also zero.
-Similarly, 24 Glen Canyon Dam fixed O&M costs are assumed to be unaffected by any of the alternatives.
-It is 25 also assumed that the total physical 1,320 MW of nameplate capacity at Glen Canyon Dam is 26 identical under all LTEMP DEIS alternatives and that the capacity of all powerplant units will 27 not change over the study period.
-28 29 Capital costs only factor into LTEMP DEIS economic calculations for capacity 30 expansion units because the retirement schedule of existing units and the online date of 31 committed units does not change among alternatives; therefore, the economic cost difference 32 between Alternative A and other alternatives is equal to zero.
-Fixed O&M costs only factor into 33 LTEMP DEIS economic calculations for capacity expansion units because the retirement 34 schedule of existing units and online dates for committed units do not change among 35 alternatives; therefore, the economic difference of these "fixed" costs between Alternative A, 36 which serves as a reference point, and other alternatives is equal to zero.
-37 38 39 K.1.7.5 AURORA Capacity Expansion Reserve Margin Targets and 40 Capacity Additions 41 42 The AURORA model was used as a tool to aid power system modelers and analysts at 43 Argonne in finding reasonable capacity expansion plans for each LTEMP alternative using the 44 topology previously shown in Figure K.1-3 and described in Section K.1.5.9.
-This section 45 provides more details on how it was used for capacity expansion.
-The network topology shown resources and Western's eight large customers.
-Pool B consists of the aggregate of Western's small customers and all project use loads.
+The power systems methodology assumes that lost Glen Canyon Dam Powerplant capacity replacement costs due to more stringent operating criteria under an alternative will be assessed at the systems level.

+The costs of past expenditures to build a powerplant, including the Glen Canyon Powerplant, cannot be altered.
+Therefore, capital investment differences among alternatives for these facilities are zero.
+Similarly, fixed O&M costs are assumed to be unaffected by any of the alternatives because retirement schedules and powerplant improvements are assumed to be static.
+It is also assumed that the total physical 1,320 MW of nameplate capacity at Glen Canyon Dam is identical under all LTEMP EIS alternatives, and that the capacity of all powerplant units will not change over the study period.
+Therefore, the only differences in the economic cost of capital and fixed O&M costs among alternatives is due to changes in capacity expansion pathways.
+The sections below describe the method that is used to determine these pathways.

+Capital costs only factor into LTEMP EIS economic calculations for capacity expansion units because the retirement schedule of existing units and the online date of committed units does not change among alternatives; therefore, the economic cost difference between Alternative A and other alternatives is equal to zero.
+Fixed O&M costs only factor into LTEMP EIS economic calculations for capacity expansion units because the retirement schedule of existing units and online dates for committed units do not change among alternatives; therefore, the economic difference of these "fixed" costs between Alternative A, which serves as a reference point, and other alternatives is equal to zero.

+K.1.7.5 AURORA Capacity Expansion Reserve Margin Targets and Capacity Additions

-46 in Figure K.1-3 consists of two power pools.
-Pool A is made up of all SLCA/IP hydropower
+The AURORA model was used as a tool to aid power system modelers and analysts at Argonne in finding reasonable capacity expansion plans for each LTEMP alternative using the topology previously shown in Figure K.1-3 and described in Section K.1.5.9.
+This section provides more details on how it was used for capacity expansion.
+The network topology shown in Figure K.1-3 consists of two power pools.
+Pool A is made up of all SLCA/IP hydropower resources and WAPA's eight large customers.
+Pool B consists of the aggregate of WAPA's small customers and all project use loads.